 |Healthcare workers are anticipating the next patient and preparing accordingly||Increased readmissions|

-We asked the audience to identify the main reason why their patients remain in beds after they’ve been discharged.
+We asked the audience to identify the main cause of issues with patient placement in hospitals as well as the reason why their patients remain in beds after they’ve been discharged.
 The responses were split 50/50 between physician orders and “don’t know — can’t track it.”
 What roadblocks does your hospital face when discharging your patients?

-Romano stressed the need to set goals for the organization discharge process in order to overcome patient flow barriers.
+Romano stressed the need to set goals for the organization discharge process in order to overcome patient flow barriers and increase hospital efficiency.
 New patient admissions should begin with discharges, and hospitals should utilize a centralized process to ensure that patients are discharged in Real-Time.

-So how does the pull methodology relate to patient flow in your hospital?
+So how does the pull methodology relate to patient flow and patient placement in your hospital?

 Maria presented two success stories of TeleTracking clients who embraced the pull methodology for patient placement: